-Technically, gout is a kind of arthritis, a term which simply means “joint pain” and encompasses at least 100 different conditions.
-It occurs when urate crystals, which are made or uric acid, form in the joints.
+Technically, gout is a kind of arthritis, a term that simply means “joint pain” and encompasses at least 100 different conditions.
+It occurs when urate crystals, which are made of uric acid, form in the joints.

 Hyperuricemia may create uric acid deposits in your body for quite some time without producing obvious symptoms.
 But when gout does finally raise its ugly head, you’ll know it.
 Many people first experience gout as a sharp, agonizing pain in the base of a big toe, typically while in bed at night.
 But gout can also affect other toe joints, as well as the knees or ankles.
 Over time, isolated incidences of gout can progress into a chronic affliction.
 The joints may appear swollen and deformed as the uric acid crystals continue to grow.
 If you let the condition go unaddressed, the damage to the affected joints may become permanent.